symlex/symlex-core/README.md

 [![Build Status](https://travis-ci.org/lastzero/symlex-core.png?branch=master)](https://travis-ci.org/lastzero/symlex-core)

-*Note: This repository only contains the Symlex kernel and routers as reusable components.
+*Note: This repository only contains the bootstrap and routers as reusable components.
 For more information and a complete application based on symlex-core please go to https://github.com/lastzero/symlex*

 Kernel / Bootstrapping
 ----------------------